NachuT/RubiksToolkit/README.md

 A solution to learn algorithms and practice for Rubiks Cube Competitions.

 ## Documentation
+#Generates a 2x2 Scramble
 ```
 /scramble2
 ```
-Generates a 2x2 Scramble
+#Generates a 3x3 Scramble
 ```
 /scramble3
 ```
-Generates a 3x3 Scramble
+#Generates 5 Scrambles as per WCA competition rules
 ```
 /compscrambles
 ```
-Generates 5 Scrambles as per WCA competition rules
+#Calculates the official WCA average of a 5 solve set
 ```
 /compaveragecalc/<t1>/<t2>/<t3>/<t4>/<t5>
 ```
-Calculates the official WCA average of a 5 solve set
+#Gets all alternate algorithms
 ```
 /allalgs
 ```
-Gets all alternate algorithms
+#Returns alternate algorithms posted by other users for specified PLL ( ie. Ua )
 ```
 /alt/<algname>
 ```
-Returns alternate algorithms posted by other users for specified PLL ( ie. Ua )
+#Abiity to Post an alternate algorithm for a specified PLL( ie. Ua ) Be Nice no weird posts please!!!
 ```
 POST
 curl -X POST "https://rottencalc.pythonanywhere.com/alt/<algname>" \